hning/SBCParser/README.md

 * pdfminer

 Usage:
-Just user Parser.py for now.
+Just use Parser.py for now.
 Files are hardcoded for now.